evolverine/covid-19-anki-deck/README.md

 2. Install [the CrowdAnki add-on](https://ankiweb.net/shared/info/1788670778) and restart Anki Desktop.
 3. From Anki Desktop `select File -> CrowdAnki: Import from git repository`.
 Enter *https://github.com/evolverine/covid-19-anki-deck* in the dialog that appears and click `OK`.
 The COVID-19 deck should appear, and you can start studying it.

-Note that the blue-viruses background image only appears if the card is part of a (sub)deck with "COVID-19" in its name (which is the default).
+Note that the viruses background only appears if the card is tagged with the "covid-19" tag.

 # How to keep up to date with changes and additions
 Repeat step 3 above, ideally on a daily basis.